Chapter 39 - Incorporating Environmental Commitments into Design

 For a listing of typical commitments, see the guidance document attached to the memorandum and titled “Environmental Commitments Record Standards and Instructions.”
 This document guides you to ask the “who, what, when, and where” questions to help logically document the commitments.

 A sample ECR form can be found on the SER Forms and Templates page.
-Please note that regardless of the format chosen to record environmental commitments, mitigation measures required for significant impacts under CEQA should be listed separately from other avoidance, minimization, and mitigation measures.
+Please note that regardless of the format chosen to record environmental commitments, mitigation measures required for significant impacts under CEQA should be listed separately from other avoidance, minimization, and/or mitigation measures.

 Steps for Incorporating Environmental Commitments